Skip to main content

 Offensive AI (what attackers use)

-- AI-generated phishingLLMs generate personalised, grammatically flawless phishing emails at scale.
+- AI-generated phishingLLMs generate personalised, grammatically flawless phishing emails at scale — one of the clearest examples of why AI is dangerous in the wrong hands.
 Volumes increased 1,000x since 2022.
 Social engineering quality improved dramatically.

 - AI-assisted vulnerability discoveryAI tools help attackers identify vulnerabilities faster than defenders can patch them.
 The attack surface analysis that took days now takes hours.